 Short introduction to hydrological conditions in the Ob estuary

-The hydrological model (Model Name) was a source of information to describe hydrological conditions in the Ob estuary.
+The hydrological model INMOM was a source of information to describe hydrological conditions in the Ob estuary.
 The model made it possible to consider values of two key hydrological parameters (water temperature and salinity) in areas located in the vicinity of the currently operating port, “Sabetta”, and the port under design, Terminal “Utrenny” (Fig ++).